 May 28, 1941: Judy was on MGM’s backlot filming scenes for Life Begins for Andy Hardy with Mickey Rooney on the “Andy Hardy” Street.
 That’s the nickname of the street, its official name was “New England Street.”

 Later that evening, Judy and composer/conductor David Rose announced their engagement at Ciro’s Restaurant in Hollywood.
 It hit the news the next day.

 Also on May 28, 1941: This fun advertisement promoting Troutman’s department store in Connellsville, Pennsylvania, offered free Judy Garland photos in the children’s center.
 Ziegfeld Girl was playing at the local theater.

-May 28, 1942: This article by Robbin Coons was apparently done while Judy was filming For Me And My Gal.
+May 28, 1942: This article by Robbin Coons was apparently written while Judy was filming For Me And My Gal.
 On this day filming continued with scenes shot on the “Exterior French Square.”
 There is no such scene in the final film, but it could have been the set for the recently recorded and filmed “Three Cheers For The Yanks” which was deleted from the final cut.
 The outtake recording was remastered and released on the 2013 deluxe 4-CD set, “Judy Garland – Creations 1929-1962 – Songs She Introduced.”

 HOLLYWOOD – Miss Judy Garland, practically out of her teens, was moved today to look back down the long corridor of the years and reminisce.